1966 NCAA University Division outdoor track and field championships

-The 1966 NCAA University Division Outdoor Track and Field Championships were contested June 16−18 at the 44th annual NCAA-sanctioned track meet to determine the individual and team national champions of men's collegiate University Division outdoor track and field events in the United States.
+The 1966 NCAA University Division Outdoor Track and Field Championships were contested June 16−18 at the 45th annual NCAA-sanctioned track meet to determine the individual and team national champions of men's collegiate University Division outdoor track and field events in the United States.

 That year's outdoor meet was hosted by the Indiana University at Billy Hayes Track in Bloomington.

 UCLA easily topped the team standings, capturing their second national title.

+Five events saw NCAA meet records set or tied.